-To create a new Make Target, navigate to the project that you would like to create the target for under the Make Targets view.
+To create a new Make Target, navigate to the project using the Make Targets view.
 Right click on the project and select Add Make Target.
 This will bring up a new window that will specify the name for the target and the command to call.
-An example is shown below.
+An example is shown in Figure 9.

 🖨 Create a new Make target  🗙

-Target Name: 📶
+Target Name: al

-larget Name: jai

 Make Target

 Make Target: all

 Build command

-⊡ Use default
+🗹 Use default

 Build command: make

 Build Setting

-☐ Stop on first build error.
+🔲 Stop on first build error.

-🖓 Run all project builders.
+🕝 Run all project builders.

 Create Cancel